1adrianb/face-alignment/README.md

 #### Detect the landmarks using a specific face detector.

 By default the package will use the SFD face detector.
-However the users can alternatively use dlib or pre-existing ground truth bounding boxes.
+However the users can alternatively use dlib, BlazeFace, or pre-existing ground truth bounding boxes.

 ```python
 import face_alignment